Frequently asked questions

 What do I need to do if I am going to be away more than five nights?

-A travel diary is required if staff (not students) are going to be away for more than five nights (including travel time and any personal days).
+Staff who are going to be away for more than five nights (including travel time and any personal days) must complete a travel diary.
 This is an Australian Tax Office (ATO) requirement to show the business activities undertaken.

 Need help?
 See the sample travel diaries